fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Suhayb described the place in his house in Mecca where he had left the money, and they allowed him to go.
 When Suhayb reached Quba, just outside Medina, Muhammad  ﷺ    him approaching and said, "Your transaction has been fruitful, O Abu Yahya.
 Your transaction has been fruitful."
 He repeated this three times.
 Suhayb's face beamed with happiness as he said: "By God, no one has come before me to you, Messenger of God, and only Jibril could have told you about this."

+In 622 CE, due to the safety offered by Yathrib (later renamed Medīnat an-Nabī, or simply Medina), Muhammad ordered his followers to migrate to Medina.
+Most Muslims migrated at night fearing Quraish resistance, but Umar is reported to have left openly during the day saying: "Any one who wants to make his wife a widow and his children orphans should come and meet me there behind that cliff."
+Umar migrated to Medina accompanied by his cousin and brother-in-law Saeed ibn Zaid.

 </details>
 <details>
 <summary><b>622</b>: Assasination Attempt and Hijra</summary>